Fubinator/react-native-userbase-poc/README.md

 # react-native-userbase-poc

-This repository has been created to get [userbase](http://userbase.com) running in react native.
-After trying several things, it will be possible to get it working.
+This project has been created to get [Userbase](http://userbase.com) running in React Native.
 For reference, take a look at [this issue](https://github.com/smallbets/userbase/issues/275).

-## The plan

-The biggest problem is that React Native does not support the Web Crypto API.
-However, we can polyfill this using [@peculiar/webcrypto](https://github.com/PeculiarVentures/webcrypto) and [rn-nodeify](https://github.com/tradle/rn-nodeify).
+DISCLAIMER: Do not use this for real projects (yet).

+## How it works

+This project is heavily inspired by [userbase-js-node](https://github.com/smallbets/userbase/tree/master/src/userbase-js-node).
+Just like Node, React Native does not support some common Web APIs that Userbase is built on.
+Therefore, in order to use Userbase in React Native, we polyfill all the missing APIs.

 ## Try it yourself